GreenTech

 • Saint-Gobain expands services in partnership with startup IBBX

-Saint-Gobain Canalização, which manufactures pipes, fittings, valves and plumbing accessories, has entered into a partnership with IBBX.
+Saint-Gobain Canalização, which produces pipes, fittings, valves and plumbing accessories, has entered into a partnership with IBBX.
 It will use wireless sensors developed by the startup to offer a new equipment monitoring service for companies in areas such as sanitation, mining and industry.

 See more